ferrau10/movie-recommendation/README.md

 - Install requirements: pip install -r requirements.txt

+- setup a postgres database and import the data from the csv files below (see 'MovieLens dataset')

+- register at https://www.imdb.com/ and get an API key

+- enter database connection parameters and API key into the config.json file (see example data in the config.json file)

 - to run: python application.py

 - then open a browser on the specified location